 It’s important to remember the different parts of the same company could have different schedules.
 The billing department of an electric company works 9-5 M-F, however the technical support could be 24×7.

 First, user should be able to define multiple calendars.
 We could have our standard approach with the list, edit, delete and new commands.

 A single calendar consists of a base and the list of the exceptions.

 A base is defined as weekly schedule with start and end time for each day.
-The exceptions are the long (so we need a scroller) list:
+User can also add specific dates and/or times as exceptions.